Deborah Cavendish, Duchess of Devonshire

-Deborah Vivien Cavendish, Duchess of Devonshire, (née Freeman-Mitford; 31 March 1920 – 24 September 2014), was an English aristocrat, writer, memoirist, and socialite.
+Deborah Vivien Cavendish, Duchess of Devonshire (née Freeman-Mitford; 31 March 1920 – 24 September 2014), was an English aristocrat, writer, memoirist, and socialite.
 She was the youngest and last surviving of the six Mitford sisters, who were prominent members of British society in the 1930s and 1940s.
+She played a key role in the renovation of Chatsworth House in the second half of the 20th Century.

 Early life

 Known to her family as "Debo", Deborah Vivien Freeman-Mitford was born in Kensington, London, on 31 March 1920.
 (Note: Some later sources gave Cavendish's place of birth as Asthall Manor in Oxfordshire, but her entry in the Dictionary of National Biography, which cites her birth certificate, says she was born at 49 Victoria Road, Kensington, London.
 This matches a record of the registration of her birth in Kensington.)
 Her parents were David Freeman-Mitford, 2nd Baron Redesdale (1878–1958), son of Bertram Freeman-Mitford, 1st Baron Redesdale, and his wife, Sydney (1880–1963), daughter of Thomas Gibson Bowles, MP.